ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 had for ourselves, and that she now
 has for our children.
 When a man thinks that nobody
-cares for him, and that he i
+cares for him, and that he is
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:njr:batch_njr_juniper_ver01:data:sn83032103:00383340664:1873032801:0051/pct:71.480487,82.114625,11.060199,8.633893/!600,600/0/default.jpg"/>
 </td>